- Global Operations

 Other positions with Marriott included Hotel Controller, Director of Purchasing and Food & Beverage Director.
 Michael also worked at Walt Disney World where he oversaw hotel Food & Beverage operations.
 He has served as Chair of the Maryland/DC Minority Supplier Development Council, Chair of the National Minority Supplier Development Council's Hospitality Industry Group and was an active member of the Procurement Committees for the U.S. Hispanic Chamber of Commerce and the National Gay and Lesbian Chamber of Commerce.
 Michael resides in Mount Airy, Maryland with his wife Christine and is an avid blue-water sailor.

 Cate leads WEConnect International's global marketing efforts, which include traditional media outreach, social media engagement, web development, and production of publications.
-She brings with her nearly eight years of experience managing and supporting communications strategies for international non-profits focused on human rights and development.
+She joined the organization in 2014, bringing with her nearly eight years of experience managing and supporting communications strategies for international non-profits focused on human rights and development.
+In October 2015, LinkedIn named her among the top nine Web Communications and Social Media Managers in the United States.

 Cate holds a bachelor's degree in Russian language and literature from the University of Notre Dame and a master's degree in Eurasian studies from Georgetown University.
 She speaks Russian and Ukrainian and has extensively researched women's business development in Central Asia.
-She has a passion for international travel and is an avid kayaker.
+Before joining WEConnect International, she held positions with World Learning, the Robert F. Kennedy Center for Justice and Human Rights, and the National Endowment for Democracy.
+She and her husband have a shared passion for international travel and are avid hikers.

 Su Cheng Harris Simpson